Thomas Iron Company

-Origins
+History

+19th century

-David Thomas, a Welsh ironmaster, had been brought to America in 1839 to introduce the hot blast manufacture of anthracite iron by the Lehigh Crane Iron Company.
-Thomas projected his own company, which was organized on February 14, 1854 and chartered on April 4, 1854; it was named in his honor.
-Thomas left his post as superintendent at Lehigh Crane and was replaced by his son David Jr. He became trustee of real estate, while his son Samuel was appointed superintendent.
+David Thomas, a Welsh ironmaster, arrived in the United States in 1839, where he introduced the hot blast manufacture of anthracite iron by the Lehigh Crane Iron Company.
+Thomas founded his own company, which was organized on February 14, 1854 and chartered on April 4, 1854; it was named in his honor.
+Thomas left his post as superintendent at Lehigh Crane and was replaced by his son, David Jr. He became trustee of real estate, while his other son, Samuel, was appointed superintendent.

-Samuel Thomas had worked for his father at Lehigh Crane since 1843, and had also supervised the construction and blowing-in of a furnace at the Boonton Iron Works in Boonton, New Jersey in 1848.
-Under his direction, the new company built two furnaces on the Butz farm along the Lehigh River, establishing a community that would become Hokendauqua, Pennsylvania.
+Samuel Thomas began working for his father at Lehigh Crane in 1843, and he also supervised the construction and blowing-in of a furnace at the Boonton Iron Works in Boonton, New Jersey in 1848.
+Under his direction, the company built two furnaces on the Butz farm along the Lehigh River in present-day Hockendauqua.
 Furnace No. 1 was put in blast on June 3, 1855, and Furnace No. 2 on October 27, 1855.

-Some ore was supplied from local limonite deposits: in 1875, Thomas Iron owned four of these mines and held a fifth jointly with Crane Iron, leased eight and had worked another for two years.
+Some ore was supplied from local limonite deposits.

+In 1875, Thomas Iron owned four of these mines and held a fifth jointly with Crane Iron, leased eight, and had worked another for two years.
 The company joined with Crane Iron, which had chartered the Catasauqua and Fogelsville Railroad in 1854, to begin construction in 1856.

 The rail line reduced difficult and inefficient wagon haulage to supply local ore to both companies.
 Thomas Iron also bought the Richard Mine near Mount Hope, New Jersey in 1856, which supplied large quantities of magnetite ore.
 Some magnetite was also obtained from mines at Rittenhouse Gap, at the south end of the Catasauqua and Fogelsville.

 The Hokendauqua site had its own plant railroad, constructed in the 1860s, which included a line of about a mile and a half to connect with the Ironton Railroad at West Coplay.
 The mines served by this railroad at Ironton were mostly operated by Thomas Iron.

 The plant railroad also connected with the Catasauqua and Fogelsville and the Lehigh Valley Railroad at West Catasauqua, allowing it to receive ore and ship iron.